milligan22963/passphrase/README.md

 ## Description

 Generate a random passphrase inspired by the [XKCD comic](https://xkcd.com/936/).
+The default word list is an edited subset of data from [wordfrequency.info](https://www.wordfrequency.info/).

 ## Usage